Curious about donating a kidney?

 How to start the application:

-You will need to know the first and last name of the person you are wanting to donate to, as well as their birth date.
-If you are looking to see if you would be a potential match for me, please message me and I will give you my birth date.
+You will need to know the first and last name of the person you want to donate to, as well as their birth date.
+If you are looking to see if you would be a potential match for me, please message me, and I will give you my birth date.

-Filling out the UCLA Living Donor form is the first step, if you pass this step you will be contacted with follow up steps.
+Filling out the UCLA Living Donor form is the first step.
+If you pass this step, you will be contacted by a coordinator about what to do next.
 (Blood work, health scans, etc…)

 Also, the reason you have your own team is to ensure that at ANY POINT you can back out if you feel it’s no longer something you want to do and to make sure there is no coercion happening.